-Also known as lunar rainbows, John Muir called the amazing colors seen in Yosemite Falls by the light of the full moon Lunar Spraybows.
-Whatever you call them, make sure you don’t miss this amazing event.
-According to moonbow predictions by the researchers at Texas State University, the many factors that go into this elusive display come into alignment in Yosemite only a few days each spring.
+Also known as lunar rainbows, John Muir called the amazing colors seen in Yosemite Falls by the light of the full moon "Lunar Spraybows".
+Whatever you call them, make sure you don’t miss this amazing springtime event.
+Many factors go into this elusive display come into alignment in Yosemite only a few days each spring.
 These factors include: clear skies, enough water in Yosemite Falls to create sufficient mist, dark skies, bright moonlight not blocked by the surrounding mountains, and the correct rainbow-making geometry.

 Where to see the Moonbow